ThatUdeshUK/iPDb/README.md

-# DuckML
+# iPDb

 Experimental in-database LLM and deep-learning inference via native relational prediction operator.
-Built on top of a high-performance analytical database system, DuckDB.
+Built on top of a high-performance analytical database system, [DuckDB](https://github.com/duckdb/duckdb).

 ##  Building the Platform

-You can get an up and running instance of `duckml` with either **Building from the source** or **Building with Docker**.
+You can get an up and running instance of `iPDb` with either **Building from the source** or **Building with Docker**.

 ### From the source